-Last updated 26th April 2021
+Last updated 10th of July 2021

 We’re planning to have four concerts (three programmes spread across four events) in the second half of the year:

-- July 31st 2021 Faure Requiem and Vivaldi Gloria at HOly Trinity Guildford (Joint concert with BBCS)
+- July 31st 2021 Faure Requiem and Vivaldi Gloria at Holy Trinity, Guildford.(Joint concert with BBCS)

-- Early December 2021 Handel’s Messiah at St Andrews, Surbiton (exact date to be confirmed)
+- Early December 2021 Handel’s Messiah at St Andrews, Surbiton.
+(Exact date to be confirmed).